WICG/origin-agent-cluster/README.md

 * When allocating a process-per-origin is infeasible, e.g. because you are operating on a low-memory device or have already allocated a ton of processes.
 In such scenarios the browser can use the different hints to prioritize how it allocates processes, e.g. prioritizing protection from side-channel attacks above allowing memory measurement.

 * When alternate isolation techniques are available, which give some but not all of the benefits as proccess isolation.
-For example, Blink is exploring a ["multiple Blink isolates/threads"](https://docs.google.com/document/d/12wEWJsZmxVnNwVGuxuEJF4922OWUr4fCs1xKHi9mTiI/edit#heading=h.g6fq85as9ptv) project, which would provide isolated event loops and heaps, but not full side-channel protection.
-A site which expressed a preference only for isolated event loops could thus be given a new thread, instead of a new process, saving resources.
+For example, Blink is exploring a ["multiple Blink isolates/threads"](https://docs.google.com/document/d/12wEWJsZmxVnNwVGuxuEJF4922OWUr4fCs1xKHi9mTiI/edit#heading=h.g6fq85as9ptv) project, which would provide parallelism and isolated and heaps, but not full side-channel protection.
+A site which expressed a preference only for parallelism could thus be given a new thread, instead of a new process, saving resources.

 ## How it works

 ### Background: agent clusters

 An important concept in the browser processing model is the [agent cluster](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-agent-cluster-formalism).
-Agent clusters are how the specification expresses which realms (windows/workers/etc.) are guaranteed to be able to share memory with each other using `SharedArrayBuffer`.
+Agent clusters are how the specification expresses which realms (windows/workers/etc.) are able to share `SharedArrayBuffer`, `WebAssembly.Memory`, and `WebAssembly.Module` instances.
 They also constrain which pages can potentially synchronously script each other, e.g. via `someIframe.contentWindow.someFunction()`.

-The HTML Standard currently [keys](https://html.spec.whatwg.org/multipage/webappapis.html#agent-cluster-key) agent clusters on scheme-and-registrable-domain ("site"), which roughly means that any documents within the same [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context-group) that are same-site can share memory with each other or synchronously script each other.
+The HTML Standard currently [keys](https://html.spec.whatwg.org/multipage/webappapis.html#agent-cluster-key) agent clusters on scheme-and-registrable-domain ("site"), which roughly means that any documents within the same [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context-group) that are same-site can potentially synchronously script each other.
 Examples:

-* `https://sub1.example.org/` can share memory with a `https://sub2.example.org/` iframe.
-It cannot share with a `http://sub1.example.org/` iframe (mismatched scheme).
+* `https://sub1.example.org/` could script an `https://sub2.example.org/` iframe.
+It could not script  a `http://sub1.example.org/` iframe (mismatched scheme).
-* `https://example.com/` can share memory with a `https://example.com/` popup that it opens.
-It cannot share with a completely separate `https://example.com/` tab, nor with a popup opened with `noopener` (mismatched browsing context group).
+* `https://example.com/` could script an `https://example.com/` popup that it opens.
+It could not script  a completely separate `https://example.com/` tab, nor a popup opened with `noopener` (mismatched browsing context group).
-* `https://whatwg.github.io/` cannot share memory with a `https://jsdom.github.io/`, because `github.io` is on the Public Suffix List.
+* `https://whatwg.github.io/` could not script `https://jsdom.github.io/`, because `github.io` is on the Public Suffix List.

 Moving from the spec to the implementation level, the agent cluster boundary generally constrains how an implementation performs _process_ separation.
-That is, since the specification mandates certain documents be able to share memory with each other, implementations are constrained to put them in the same process, if they want to follow the specifications.
+That is, since the specification mandates certain documents be able to access each other synchronously, implementations are constrained to put them in the same process.
+(Cross-origin same-site pages need to both set `document.domain` in order to allow such synchronous scripting, but the very fact that they could do so at any time constrains implementation choices.)

 This means that the current state of the art in terms of segregating web content into different processes is [_site isolation_](https://www.chromium.org/Home/chromium-security/site-isolation), which segregates documents into separate processes according to the agent cluster rules.
 This can be done with no observable effects for JavaScript code.

 Moving to origin isolation requires some observable changes, and thus the opt-in we propose here.

-### A note on parallelism, agents, and event loops

-This proposal includes an explicit hint for increase parallelism.
-How does this interact with specification mechanisms?

-It turns out that specifications are structured to allow non-parallelized implementations, even across totally separate agents.
-The JavaScript specification [says](https://tc39.es/ecma262/#sec-agents)

-> an executing thread may be used as the executing thread by multiple agents

-and gives the example of a web browser sharing a single thread across multiple unrelated tabs in a browser window.

-Similarly, currently an [event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop) is defined to be shareable among multiple agents.
-Even if we [made event loops and agents 1:1](https://github.com/whatwg/html/issues/5352), such a specification-side change doesn't necessarily translate into a separate thread per agent/event loop; multiple separate event loops could be implemented with cooperative scheduling.

-In general, the only thing in the specification ecosystem that forces parallelism is workers, via their dedicated executing thread and the requirements around [forward progress](https://tc39.es/ecma262/#sec-forward-progress) and the atomics APIs.
-So, if a site developer wants to ask for parallelism in a window context, we need a new dedicated hint; we cannot reuse any existing specification mechanisms.

 ### Specification plan

-The specification for this feature in itself is fairly small.
-Most of the work is done by the foundational mechanisms of [origin policy](https://github.com/WICG/origin-policy) and the HTML Standard's [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map).
+The specification for this feature in itself consists of two parts.
+One part is header parsing, which relies on the [Structured Headers](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html) specification to do most of the work.
+The other is agent cluster keying, which is done by modifying the HTML Standard's [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map).

 In particular, when creating a document, we use the following in place of the current algorithm for [obtain an agent cluster key](https://html.spec.whatwg.org/#obtain-agent-cluster-key).
 It takes as input an _origin_ of the realm to be created, _requestsIsolation_ (a boolean, derived from the presence of a valid `Origin-Isolation` header), and a browsing context group _group_.
 It outputs the [agent cluster key](https://html.spec.whatwg.org/#agent-cluster-key) to be used, which will be either a site or an origin.

+1. Let _key_ be the result of [obtaining a site](https://html.spec.whatwg.org/multipage/webappapis.html#obtain-a-site) from _origin_.
-1. If _origin_ is an [opaque origin](https://html.spec.whatwg.org/#concept-origin-opaque), then return _origin_.
+1. If _key_ is an [origin](https://html.spec.whatwg.org/multipage/origin.html#concept-origin), then return _origin_.
-1. If _origin_'s [host](https://html.spec.whatwg.org/#concept-origin-host)'s [registrable domain](https://url.spec.whatwg.org/#host-registrable-domain) is null, then return _origin_.
 1. If _group_'s [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map)\[_origin_] exists, then return _origin_.
-1. Let _site_ be (_origin_'s [scheme](https://html.spec.whatwg.org/#concept-origin-scheme), _origin_'s [host](https://html.spec.whatwg.org/#concept-origin-host)'s [registrable domain](https://url.spec.whatwg.org/#host-registrable-domain)).
 1. If _requestsIsolation_ is true:
     1. If _group_'s [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map)\[_site_] exists, and _group_'s [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map)\[_site_] contains any agents which contain any realms whose [settings object](https://html.spec.whatwg.org/#concept-realm-settings-object)'s [origin](https://html.spec.whatwg.org/#concept-settings-object-origin) are [same-origin](https://html.spec.whatwg.org/#same-origin) with _origin_, then return _site_.
     1. Return _origin_.